nickmarch96/ModularMacro/README.md

 If you don't want to have to worry about compiling or having python, a working executable can be found in the dist folder.

+### Usage:

+Upon starting the tool, you will be prompted to enter your macro config.
+If the macro config loads successfully it will take you to the macro menu.
+The Macro menu has a toolbar up top.
+The toolbar has 3 menu options.

+File leads you to the option to go back and select a different macro config (after stopping all the threads of the current macro menu).
+Under Tools, there is a Toggle Freeze option.
+When the Macro Menu is frozen, hotkeys will no longer trigger macros.
+If any macros are currently running and are set to toggle, freezing the menu will prevent being able to deactive the macro.
+Help leads to this page.

+Clicking on any of the text in a macro frame will show the hot key necessary to activate it as well as the description.
+Clicking again will hide them.

 ### Creating Macros

 Creating a macro can be broken down into a few steps.